 The unfortunate truth is that no matter how qualified a person is if they made noticeable grammar mistakes, they may be passed over for someone else who made no mistakes.

 , be sure that you have followed these rules listed here.

 Proper Resume Grammar

 While following these rules, using proper grammar on your resume can do nothing but positive things to improve your chances of obtaining a job.
 This article does not guarantee that by fixing these mistakes, you will obtain a position sooner or have a more successful interview

 .
 You must hold the proper qualifications and possess the interview skills required to get the job.
 However, avoiding these mistakes and correcting them can benefit you.

 - Elements of Grammar to Avoid

 There are countless elements that are actually correct, but not suited for this environment.

 Additionally, you want to impress the reader, but make sure you understand what you are writing.
-Don't be afraid to use your own voice!
+Don't be afraid to use your voice.
 It is not helpful if you are attempting to impress your readers with fancy language and styles, and you don't understand the meaning of what you are writing.
 Write with language that you use and understand so that way when you have an oral interview, the recruiter is up to speed with your passions and goals for the company.

 The first example is the use of articles.
 Articles are short filler words that typically describe nouns (a, the, an).

-During resume writing is best to avoid using these words because they tend to crowd out the sentences and prevent the reader from getting to the point of your skills.
+During resume writing, it is best to avoid using these words because they tend to crowd out the sentences and prevent the reader from getting to the point of your skills.
 For example, instead of saying "worked closely with the employees," shorten the sentence by stating "worked closely with employees."

 - First-Person Tense and Pronouns